Terms & Conditions

 2. Fees and Funding

-In cases of late or non-payment, or repeated breaches of financial or contractual obligations, Willow Tree Childcare reserves the right to suspend or terminate the child’s place without further notice.
+In cases of late or non-payment, or repeated breaches of financial or contractual obligations, Willow Tree Childcare reserves the right to suspend or terminate a child’s place without further notice.

-Government-funded places are offered in line with the guidance of the local authority.
+Government-funded places are offered in line with local authority guidance.
 Parents are responsible for the timely provision of valid funding codes and for informing the nursery of any changes in eligibility.

 3. Health and Safety